cambridge-cares/TheWorldAvatar/Agents/StatusAgent/README.md

 ## Accessing the Status Agent

 To access the Status Agent's webpage, simply visit the `/dashboard` URL of the server the agent is running on.
+For the exact URL, please contact the CMCL administrators.

 ## Building the Image
 The `docker` folder contains the required files to build a Docker Image for the StatusAgent service; the `Dockerfile` file contains the instructions to build an Image; before making any changes to it, please consult the application's developer or the system administrators at CMCL (Michael Hillman <mdhillman@cmclinnovations.com>, Owen Parry <oparry@cmclinnovations.com>).